 Five Islands Press is no longer accepting new manuscripts for publication.
-The Press will cease to publish new titles after 2019, and will be winding up in mid 2020.
-Until then we are committed to publishing and promoting our existing and forthcoming titles.
+The Press has ceased to publish new titles, and will be winding up in mid 2020.

 We thank our readers for their support over the last three decades.
 We thank founder Ron Pretty and past editors Lyn Hatherly, Robyn Rowland, Dan Disney, Susan Fealy, Sandy Fitts, Michael McKay and Jenna Shaw, for their tireless work.
 We are immensely proud of the achievements of our authors, and thank them for trusting us with their writing.
 It has been a privilege to publish so many fine books and be a part of Australian poetry publishing history.

-Subscriptions to the Press will still be available for 2019.
+Subscriptions to the Press are available for 2019.